Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 Run Stirling PDF in Docker, Kubernetes, or as a JAR, then connect through a browser or the desktop app.
 Team and Enterprise licenses add features and user capacity; see [Paid Offerings](./Paid-Offerings.md).

 Automation, AI document tools, and API processing use the applicable processing allowance.
 Manual, interactive non-AI tools do not consume processing units.
-[Stirling Account Link](./Stirling-Account-Link.md) explains the local allowance and account linking.
+[Account linking](./Stirling-Account-Link.md) explains the local allowance and how to connect your server.

 ## Automation and AI